-A catheter is a fine, sterile, plastic tube, which is used to collect the test.
+A catheter is a fine, sterile, plastic tube, which is used to collect the urine.
 After cleaning the area, the catheter is lubricated and then inserted into your child's urinary passage (where the urine comes out).
 The urine sample is collected quickly and the catheter is then taken out.
-The whole thing takes only a few minutes.
+The whole process takes only a few minutes.
 It is uncomfortable and some children find it hard to keep still.
 Afterwards the area can be a bit sore.

 What is supra pubic urine aspiration?

-In very young babies it is possible to obtain urine by putting a very fine needle into the lower stomach area, and into the bladder (where the urine collects).
+In very young babies it is possible to get a urine sample by putting a very fine needle into the lower stomach area, and into the bladder (where the urine collects).
 This is a very safe way of collecting a urine sample.
 Local anaesthetic cream may be placed on your baby or child, (depending on their age).
 The doctor may use a bladder scanner or an ultra sound to check how full you baby’s bladder is.
-Your baby/child will need to be lying down and held gently but firmly while the area is cleaned and the needle inserted.
+Your baby will need to be lying down and held gently but firmly while the area is cleaned and the needle inserted.
 The urine is collected quickly and the needle is then taken out.
-Occasionally some blood may be seen in the sample or in urine later, but this will settle.
+Occasionally some blood may be seen in the sample or in the urine later, but this will settle.
 The needle can hurt and keeping still is also hard for young children, but this is the cleanest test.
 Sometimes there is not enough urine in the bladder to get a sample, so it might be necessary to try again later or collect a urine sample another way.

 With both tests it is important for your child to have urine in their bladder.
-If there is not much urine in the bladder it may be difficult to obtain a sample.
-The doctor or nurse may ask you to give your child a drink shortly before the sample is collected.
+If there is not much urine in the bladder it may be difficult to get a sample.
+The doctor or nurse may ask you to give your child a drink before the sample is collected.

 What can I do to help?